My Baby Is Snoring: Should I Be Concerned?

 The doctor will do a thorough check on your baby’s airways to make sure that there are no structural issues or serious obstructions.

 Your doctor will also take a look at your baby’s throat.
-He will check for structural abnormalities like cysts or atypical movement of palate.
+He will check for structural abnormalities like cysts or atypical movement of the palate.

 Your doctor will observe how your baby breathes.
 There are some babies who have laryngomalacia, a peculiarity that results in noisy breathing.
 A baby with this condition usually has underdeveloped cartilage which is unable to keep the nasal passages open.